 In developing countries 42% of households have internet at home, half as many as in developed countries.

 Information is critical to development.
-The internet has become the major source of information, yet in developing countries, billions of people do not have the technology needed to access the internet.
+The internet has become the major source of information, yet in developing countries, billions of people do not have access to the technology, or the skills, needed to get online.

-The EIFL Public Library Innovation Programme (EIFL-PLIP) addresses this challenge by supporting public libraries to use information and communication technology (ICT) to offer services that meet crucial community development needs.
+The EIFL Public Library Innovation Programme (EIFL-PLIP) addresses this challenge by supporting public libraries to introduce services that use information and communication technology (ICT) to meet crucial community development needs.

-We work across six vital issues: agriculture, digital inclusion, education, employment, health and meeting the needs of women and girls.
+We work across vital development issues, like agriculture, digital inclusion and ICT skills training, education and literacy, employment, health and meeting the needs of women and girls.